IAEA-NSDDNetwork/RadiationReport/README.md

 # RadiationReport
-RadiationReport is Java code to calculate energies, intensities and doses of all radiations as well as logft values for a decay dataset.
+RadiationReport is a Java code to calculate energies, intensities and doses of all radiations as well as logft values for a decay dataset.
 It is an alternative to the RADLIST and LOGFT Fortran codes combined.
 It can calculate logft values for forbidden-unique decays with order>2 which are calculated incorrectly as allowed decays by the legacy LOGFT code.
 RadiationReport is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 Please address any feedback to Jun Chen chenj@frib.msu.edu